 Hurricane season is from June to September and can last into October.
 The last few seasons have not been good to the islands.
 Planning a trip during these times could be a gamble.
 But hey, we’re in the middle of a Pandemic right now, crazy things happen all the time.

-This itinerary follows exactly how my husband and I spent our honeymoon in St. Thomas, USVI because it honestly could not have been more perfect.
+This St. Thomas guide follows exactly how my husband and I spent our honeymoon in the US Virgin Islands because it honestly could not have been more perfect.
 Just a note, this itinerary does not include travel days.

 Jump into island life full-force and take a British Virgin Islands day trip.
-Two companies that I have gone with are New Horizons & Breakaway Charters and Stormy Pirates.
+Two companies that I have gone with are New Horizons & Breakaway Charters – though it looks like they are no longer running this tour – and Stormy Pirates.
 I would highly recommend either company.

 Before you leave out of the marina in Red Hook, stop by Lattes in Paradise and grab a breakfast sandwich and morning brew.
 I loved it so much we went back again for breakfast later in the week.